Tech-at-DU/Flask-Playlister/P04-Showing-One-Playlist/content.md

 <a href='/playlists/new'>New Playlist</a>
 >
 {% for playlist in playlists %}
+    # Edit this line to include a link
     <h2><a href='/playlists/{{ playlist._id }}'>{{ playlist.title }}</a></h2>
     <small>{{ playlist.description }}</small>
 {% endfor %}